Ravensblood CH.1

 “You were eleven at the time.
 I didn’t mind and enjoyed the company.”

 “We enjoyed yours too.
 My parents were grateful for you.
-When they were struggling you helped us.
-A home cooked meal was always ready, and you bought clothes for my brothers and me when we needed them.
+When they were struggling you helped us out.
+A home-cooked meal was always ready, and you bought clothes for my brothers and me when we needed them.
 You were always our second mom, Sandy.”

-“Well, we don’t have to worry about him anymore.
-He’ll be locked up for a long while for his abuse.”
+“Well, we don’t have to worry about that guy anymore.
+He’ll be locked up for a long while.”

-“No, I’m not dating,” I said with a smirk.
+“No, I’m not dating at all,” I said with a smirk.
 “I’m focusing on expanding the company right now.
 There’s nobody out there for me anyway.”

-“Don’t be so sure.
-When you meet her, you’ll know.”
+“Don’t be so sure about that.
+Remember, when you meet her, you’ll know.”

 “That looks like this Victorian,” I said.
 “Is it the same house?”

 “It is.
-It must have been commissioned by previous owners.”
+It must have been commissioned by previous owners or something.
+It’s a little creepy but it’s well done.”

-The mood of the piece was dark and ominous, giving a sensation of discomfort.
+Sandy was right.
+The mood of the painting was dark and ominous, giving a sensation of unease.

 Stepping back into the main hall, we made a sharp right, passing more paintings down the hallway.
-At the back of the house, we entered a light blue colored room decorated with large sprouting green plants placed around.
-There was a white wicker chair near the window, a small table next to it, and a footrest in front.
-An enormous grandfather clock stood against the wall.
+At the back of the house, we entered a light blue colored room decorated with large sprouting green plants placed all around.
+A white wicker chair sat near the window, a small table next to it, and a footrest in front.
+An enormous grandfather clock stood against the only wall void of foliage.

 “This is my sanctuary,” Sandy said.
-“A place to unwind and have tea.
+“The perfect place to unwind and have tea.
 I’m going to buy an aquarium and put it on the table next to the broken clock.”

 “What’s wrong with the grandfather?”